dagbdagb/APCnotes/README.md

 ## SSH / SCP

-If sshd does not respond, check if it responds to telnet. enabling ssh disables telnet (and vice versa?).
+If sshd does not respond, check if it responds to telnet.
+Enabling ssh disables telnet (and vice versa?).
 If neither works, enable ssh via http/https.
 If http/https does not work, check section SSL / https below.
 If everything fails, check relevant firewalls.
 If even that fails to explain anything, get an APC  console cable.